BennyNTHU/MORTIS/README.md

 ## 1. Overview

-Mortis is a C++17 based data structure library.
+`Mortis` is a `C++17` based data structure library.
 In this project, several kinds of data structures and abstract data types are implemented:

-- Array-liked
+- Array-liked structures
-- Chain
+- Chains
 - Containers
 - Graphs
 - Trees
-- Hash
+- Hash functions

 You may see the documentation for the use.